 Follow these three tips to keep your network well-documented, in turn making your life and your QSA’s life easier.

-> 1. Find a program to streamline the process
+1. Find a program to streamline the network diagram process

-> For example, Lucidchart has created shape libraries specific to many different network types, including Cisco networks, Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), and general network infrastructure.
+For example, Lucidchart has created shape libraries specific to many different network types, including Cisco networks, Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), and general network infrastructure.
 Instead of tracking down or drawing crude sketches of network shapes, you have professional stencils representing a wide variety of network components, reducing the overall time it takes to build an accurate and professional-looking network diagram.

 Lucidchart’s platform also offers an AWS architecture import.
 Users can simply enter their AWS credentials or run a bash script to import data and automatically generate a completed AWS diagram.
 Internally, this feature has saved us thousands of dollars a year in assessments and compliance.

 This makes it easier to keep your documentation up to date because you simply add new components, lines, or segments whenever you add them to your network.

 2. Create a single source of truthIn an ideal world, only one person would be responsible for keeping a given piece of documentation up to date and accurate.
 However, multiple people are typically involved with maintaining network infrastructure, handling card data, and completing other work that affects your PCI compliance.
 As a result, numerous (and conflicting) versions of the same documentation are commonly found in emails, network shares, and individual machines, making it difficult to nail down the most recent and complete document.

 Maintain a single source of truth—with permission-based controls for viewing, commenting, and editing—so you can easily share documentation as you gather input and make changes to your infrastructure.